Nyloth9/moon-toast/README.md

 <h4 tabindex="-1" dir="auto">Global options:</h4>

+<p>These settings can be passed as props to the ToastProvider component.</p>

 ```tsx
   gutter={16} // distance between the toasts (global only)
   maxToasts={10} // set to 0 if you dont want to limit the number of toasts (global only)